mk12/hubspot-html/README.md

 1. Clone the repository.
 2. Go to chrome://extensions in Chrome.
 3. Click "Load unpacked".
-4. Choose the folder where you cloned spotter.
+4. Choose the folder where you cloned Spotter.

 ## Usage